Birthdate: 15 November 1937

 Total LFC games/goals: 454 / 16

-Rowdy Yeats is the longest-serving captain in the history of the club, serving his role with distinction from seasons 1961/62 to 1969/70.
+Rowdy Yeats served his role as captain of Liverpool Football Club with distinction from seasons 1961/62 to 1969/70.
 His father was a butcher and it was fitting the boy would grow up strong as an ox.
 Yeats was an apprentice slaughterman at 15-years-old in Aberdeen.
 He started working at three o’ clock in the morning and finished about seven hours later.
 He captained Dundee United at an young age and also the British army side during his national service.
 When Shankly was manager of Huddersfield he had wanted to buy Yeats, but the Board couldn't finance the deal.
 Now the time was right.
 Shankly told Liverpool that with Yeats in defence, the club would be promoted within a few years and win the FA Cup!
 Shankly met Yeats and the board of Dundee United at a hotel in Edinburgh in July.
 Shankly took a walk around Yeats and uttered words that now have become legend: 'Jesus, you must be seven feet tall, son?'
 Yeats said: 'No I am only six feet tall.'
 'Well, that’s near enough seven feet for me.'
 Yeats wasn’t quite sure where Liverpool was on the map and asked Shankly where Liverpool was situated.
 Shankly answered: 'Liverpool is in First Division.'
 Yeats replied hesitantly that he thought Liverpool was still in Second Division.
 'With you in the side we will soon be in the First Division,' Shankly responded.
 If Yeats harboured any doubts about moving south they evaporated at this meeting.
 Shankly famously paraded him in front of the press at Anfield and invited them to walk around the giant centre-half.

 Ian St. John, who had arrived two months earlier, and Ron Yeats were the last pieces in the puzzle for Liverpool to succeed in Second Division.
 Shanks later reminisced: "They were the greatest signings and they were the beginning of Liverpool."
 After only half a season in the side, Shankly gave the 24-year-old the captain’s armband on Boxing Day, being his eyes and ears on the field.
 Shankly's prediction soon came true as with Yeats in the side Liverpool clinched their place in the First Division on 21 April 1962.
 Two goals from Kevin Lewis gave Liverpool a 2-0 win against Southampton at rainy Anfield.
 But conditions didn´t prevent a party amongst the Liverpool supporters.
 "Just after the final whistle, everyone was going beserk and amid the celebrations I got thrown into the boys' pen!", Yeats remembers fondly.
 The Liverpool fans didn't want to let go of Yeats and it took him about fifteen minutes to return to the dressing room.
 Bill was very relieved to see his captain again and said: 'Jesus Christ, son, I thought we´d lost you forever!'"
 Yeats always led by example and after heading in the winner against Manchester United at Old Trafford on 23 November 1963, which was his first goal for Liverpool, Shankly announced in his typically understated manner that 'Yeats is the greatest centre-half in the world today'!
 Yeats' most glorious moment came in 1965 when he had the honour of lifting the FA Cup trophy for the first time in Liverpool's 73-year history after the 2-1 Leeds win in 1965.
 "It was an emotional time getting the cup from the Queen.
 In fact I just wanted to throw it into the crowd, to the Liverpool supporters," Yeats said.
 "We won it now.
 Lets share it between us."
 Liverpool repeated their 1964 League Championship success in 1966 and reached an European final for the first time.
 Liverpool played Borussia Dortmund in Glasgow with the European Cup Winners' Cup at stake.
 The game went into extra-time after both sides had scored one goal after 90 minutes.
 In the 107th minute disaster struck.
 Reinhard Libuda tried his luck from all but 30 yards and the ball seemed to head straight into Liverpool’s goal.
 Yeats chased back to prevent the goal, but unfortunately the ball hit the post and Yeats couldn´t get out of the way and the ball went of his thigh into the net.
 Dortmund celebrated victory.